 We often think of learning as being formal with a course to complete through lessons, lectures, workshops or home study.
 However, it depends on your end goal and there are lots of less formal and fun ways to exercise and expand your mind.

 Over the summer lots of us were involved with the more formal education of our children and trying to remember things that we had not thought about for some time.
 Although schools are now trying to remain open, spells of home schooling may still be required.
 Two free online resources to supplement what schools provide are BBC bitesize and the Oak National Academy.

-The U3 https://www.u3a.org.uk/ is a national organisation with over 1,000 local groups.
+For older people, U3A is a national organisation with over 1,000 local groups.
 While the activities of many of the local groups are on hold due to the coronavirus, the national website has some good information and activities to take part in.
 For supporting people with dementia the Alzheimer’s Society has some suggestion that may help.

 As in other sections, we have asked staff for ideas.
 The IT Director has been enjoying virtual museum tours.